 It’s all about the glamour, thousands of camera flashes and the roar of the crowd as the athletic elite go for glory on track and field.

 The athletics is always one of the highlights of any Olympics, combining commitment, endeavour, timing and belief to become the best in the world.
-There have been some fantastic Team GB moments that are not only iconic to athletics but defining moments in UK sport – nothing brings a nation together like the Olympics and Tokyo promises to be special.
+There have been some fantastic Team GB moments that are not only iconic to athletics but defining moments in UK sport – nothing brings a nation together like the Olympic Games and Tokyo promises to be special.

 Often seen as one of the showpiece sports on the Olympic Programme, athletics is an exclusive collection of 47 track and field events that involve competitive running, jumping, throwing, and walking.